What is Google patent search?

 Another aspect you should remember, there is no single best strategy in patent searching.
 Try multiple strategies and tools.

-Search by patent classes:
+Google patent search by patent classes:

 Another way you can select a class is to find some relevant patents in the domain you are searching and use their CPC class as your key string.